YueYaiba/DIY-Cloud-Gaming/README.md

 For simplicity this guide will assume we are working with at least a Raspberry 4 2GB or a more recent model, however even a Raspberry Pi Zero with wireless connectivity could work, we will also set a VPN to your local network and while it is not mandatory, it is highly recommended.

 • If you do not set up the VPN, replace all local IPs in this guide by Public IPs, or if you set up the VPN with anything below a Raspberry Pi 4, only connect to the VPN to send the WoL packet, do not use it while actually playing games as it will slow your internet speed down.
+Also make sure to redirect the ssh ports.

 ## Creating SSH keys